What will my invoice look like?

-All customers are billed for the Universal Service Fee.
+All phone customers are charged the Universal Service Fee.
 The rate is regulated by the FCC and changes quarterly.
-The USF rate for the third quarter of 2014 is 10.189%.
+The USF rate for the fourth quarter of 2016 is 17.4%.

 What if I'm tax exempt?

 Please contact our team to set up a tax exempt status.
 Please note, customers with a tax exempt status are still responsible for service fees, including RRF and USF.
-If the necessary paperwork is received in our office indicating you are tax-exempt, you will not be required to pay sales or excise tax and can request a refund back to the start of services where applicable.
+If the necessary paperwork is received in our office indicating you are tax exempt, you will not be required to pay sales or excise tax and can request a refund back to the start of services where applicable.

 What is E911?
 What is the E911 fee?